venkateshn0047/scd1_hive/README.md

 * There will be new records every day and there might also be old records that need to be updated

-* Client requires SCD TYPE 01 logic to be in  the warehouse
+* Client requires SCD TYPE 01 logic to be implemented in the warehouse

-* Also at end of the processing of each day there data  need to be reconciled
+* Also at end of the processing of each day the data  need to be reconciled

 ## Data ingestion